Michael0x2a/curated-programming-resources/resources.md

     - [pycrumbs][python-pycrumbs]
       A huge list of many useful articles, tutorials, and snippits on Python, ranging from basic to advanced.
     - [More free books][python-more]
+    - [PyMOTW][pymotw]
+      A tour of the Python standard library through short examples.
 - Books (paper):
     - [Import Python][python-import]
       A catalog of Python books (some are free)